UWDATA515/uwdata515.github.io/projects.md

 For tool projects, the users are typically programmers, and so the functional specification describes the programming interface.

+For research projects, you'll have people using the research tools as well as people consuming the research result.

 ### Steps 4 and beyond: Iteratively Develop And Refine the Project
 You will organize the project as a set of short-term deliverables.
 Typically, you focus first on those parts where you have the most uncertainty since projects typically fail because of "unknown unknowns".
 For some projects, this will be a data-first focus to make sure that your data can answer the questions that you pose.
 For others, it may be exploring a python package that you hope will provide key features (e.g., visualizations).